-Courses will generally be approved if they are taken at accredited four-year colleges or universities and if they are equivalent to course offerings at Villanova.
-Credit for courses taken at two year institutions, (community colleges) are considered for transfer only if the courses were taken prior to matriculation at Villanova.
+Courses generally will be approved if they are taken at accredited four-year colleges or universities and if they are equivalent to course offerings at Villanova.
+Credit for courses taken at two-year institutions (community colleges) is considered for transfer only if the courses were taken prior to matriculation at Villanova.
+Transfer students to Villanova are required to have completed three semesters on campus before leaving for overseas studies.